Second Larut War: 17 June 1865

 At about midnight the Chung Shan took out their 14 Fui Chew prisoners, thrust sharpened bamboo into the necks of each, painted their flags with the blood and executed all but one of their prisoners who managed to escape to Klian Bahru.
+At this alarm danger, the Hwuy (Fui) Chew men tried to escape.
+Unfortunately fourteen of them were caught, tied up and kept in Hai San lodge all night.
+The next morning they were brought out of torture.
+A sharpened bamboo was thrust into each victim's neck and when the oozing blood dripped out at the other end of the bamboo, it was used to dye the Hai San flag.
+All these victims perished, except one who escaped to tell the tale of horror to his people at Klian Bharu.
 In the early morning of 17 June 1865 about 300 to 400 armed Fui Chew Hakka from Klian Bahru arrived at Klian Pauh and attacked the Chung Shan.
 Once again those Chinese not a party to dispute i.e. the Hockiens attempted to affect peaceful settlement.

 19 June 1865

 Loh Chong and his party negotiated with the Fui Chew and proposed that they pay a fine of $1,000 to the Chung Sang Hakka and while this was ultimately agreed it left a bitter taste in the mouths of the Fui Chew who had already lost many of their people in the fighting that took place.
 Loh Chong left at about noon that day but shortly after his departure another fight broke out between the two sides.
 Abdul Jabbar with 200 armed Malays and a large gun attempted to disperse the parties concerned and eventually opened fire.